ninewise/dissertation/on-the-side/related-work.md

 multiple reverse reads where encountered in consecutively, the read was reversed each time, resulting in alternating incorrect reads.

 Major optimizations could be made in the implementation by reducing the number of dependencies.
-First, a library called cutadapt was used to trim the reads to windows.
+First, a library called Cutadapt [@cutadapt] was used to trim the reads to windows.
 The cutadapt library, however, is meant for intelligent trimming, allowing errors in the primers.
 Because SMAP haplotype window only needs exact matches, dropping the library and matching ourselves proved to be a significant optimization.
-Second, the BedTools library was used to find intersections between windows.
-Unfortunately, to communicate with the fast BedTools executable, the reads need to be written to disk.
+Second, the pybedtools library [@pybedtools] was used to find intersections between windows.
+Unfortunately, to communicate with the fast BedTools executable [@bedtools], the reads need to be written to disk.
 This proves to be a bottleneck sufficiently large to outweigh the use of a fast library.
 A fairly simple intersection algorithm was added to the SMAP haplotype window code instead.

 Further minor optimizations included replacing a list with a dictionary for faster lookup of the windows and the combination of several